kaaninho/codejam2022/README.md

 # codejam 2022

-This is my Google Code Jam code repository.
+This is my Google Code Jam 2022 repository.

-Code is written in Clojure.
+The solutions are written in Clojure.